MajidGitHubRepos/MRegTest/README.md

-# Welcome to MReplayer Project
+# Welcome to MRegTest Project
-> Ordering and Replaying of Execution Traces of Distributed Systems in the Context of Model-driven Development
+> Efficient Replay-based Regression Testing forDistributed Reactive Systems in the Context ofModel-driven Development

+As software evolves, regression testing techniques are typically used to ensure the new changes are not adversely affecting the existing features.
+Despite recent advances, regression testing for distributed systems remains challenging and extremely costly.
+Existing techniques often require running a failing system several time before detecting a regression.
+As a result, conventional approaches that use re-execution without considering the inherent non-determinism of distributed systems, and providing no (or low) control over execution are inadequate in many ways.
+In this paper, we present MRegTest, a replay-based regression testing framework in the context of model-driven development to facilitate deterministic replay of traces for detecting regressions while offering sufficient control for the purpose of testing over the execution of the changed system.

-MReplayer is a model-level replayer of [Eclipse Papyrus for Real-time](https://eclipse.org/papyrus-rt/) (Papyrus-RT).
+MRegTest provides a regression testing approach for distributed UML-RT modles developted via [Eclipse Papyrus for Real-time](https://eclipse.org/papyrus-rt/) (Papyrus-RT).
 Papyrus-RT is an Eclipse-based, open-source modelling development environment for UML-RT systems.
 Recently, an extension of Papyrus-RT has been developed that allows the development of distributed systems with [UML-RT](https://github.com/kjahed/papyrusrt-distribution)

-Ordering and replaying of execution traces of distributed systems is a challenging problem.
-State-of-the-art approaches annotate the traces with logical or physical timestamps.
-However, both kinds of timestamps have their drawbacks, including increased trace size.
-We examine the problem of determining consistent orderings of execution traces in the context of model-driven development of reactive distributed systems, that is, systems whose code has been generated from communicating state machine models.
-By leveraging key concepts of state machines and existing model analysis and transformation techniques, we propose an approach to collecting and reordering execution traces that does not rely on timestamps.
-We describe a prototype implementation of our approach and an evaluation.

-A detailed description of the MReplayer can be found in our [MODELS 2020](https://github.com/MajidGitHubRepos/MReplayer/blob/master/MReplayer_Technical_paper.pdf) paper.
+A detailed description of the MRegTest can be found in our [MODELS 2021](https://github.com/MajidGitHubRepos/MRegTest/blob/main/MRegTest_technicalPaper.pdf) paper.

 ## A Demonstration Video
 > The graphical user interface of our tool is developed on top of the   @drawio which uses mxGraph library.
 You can find more information in [Drawio in Github](https://github.com/jgraph/drawio).